What is a property bubble or a house price bubble?

 Because of this, when you’re running your investment analysis, make sure you use rent estimates from PRE-PANDEMIC times.
 Why?
 Because the chances are in two years time rents could have fallen back to their pre-pandemic levels.

 Make sure you stress test every potential investment and play through multiple scenarios so that whatever happens, you still own a sound investment.

 In summary, if you’re holding property at the moment, remember exit and entry costs are high, so only sell if you want to do something else with the cash.
-You may be best of simply refinancing.
-If you’re thinking about investing today, provided you follow the principals of investing you will be able to invest successfully.
+You may be best off simply refinancing.
+If you’re thinking about investing today, provided you follow the principles of investing you will be able to invest successfully.

-Interest to know more about the UK market?
-Read our latest report here.
+Interest to know more about the UK Property market?

 Important notice: Proptech Pioneer and its associated companies seek to provide investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
 You use the information at your own risk and accept no liability if you rely on this information.
 Proptech Pioneer is not a tax advisor, accountant conveyancer, lawyer, financial advisor or mortgage advisor.
 You should seek independent advice from independent professionals before making any investment decision.